gianni-rosato/svt-av1-psy/STYLE.md

 }
 ```

-but for very trivial blocks, you can also put everything on one single line
+but for very trivial blocks, you can also put everything on one single line:

 ``` c
 switch (a) {